Color Theory for Outfits: Expert Style Guide 2026

 Tertiary Colors

 Colors like red-orange, yellow-green, and blue-purple.
-These result from mixing a primary with an adjacent secondary.
+These result from mixing a primary with an adjacent secondary color.

 1. Complementary Colors